aanand-cbh/personal-website/memory-bank/README.md

 **Dependencies**: Reflects progress toward goals defined in other files
 **Critical**: Must be updated after significant changes

+### 7. 07-johnny-decimal-naming-guide.md (Reference)
+**Purpose**: Quick reference for blog post naming convention
+**Contains**: Category IDs, naming format, current post counts, next available IDs
+**Usage**: Reference when creating new blog posts to maintain IDE organization

 ## Usage Guidelines

 ### For New Sessions
+1. **Update Current Date** - Run `npm run update-date` to automatically update all date references
-1. **Read ALL files** - Memory resets completely between sessions
+2. **Read ALL files** - Memory resets completely between sessions
-2. **Start with 01-projectbrief.md** - Establishes foundation understanding
+3. **Start with 01-projectbrief.md** - Establishes foundation understanding
-3. **Read in numerical order** - Each file builds upon previous ones (01 → 02 → 03 → 04 → 05 → 06)
+4. **Read in numerical order** - Each file builds upon previous ones (01 → 02 → 03 → 04 → 05 → 06)
-4. **Pay special attention to 05-activeContext.md** - Contains current state
+5. **Pay special attention to 05-activeContext.md** - Contains current state
-5. **Check 06-progress.md** - Understand what's working and what needs work
+6. **Check 06-progress.md** - Understand what's working and what needs work

+### Self-Verification System
+Each memory bank file contains its own verification section with specific questions I must be able to answer after reading that file.
+This ensures I have complete context before proceeding with any task.

+### Self-Verification System
+Each memory bank file contains its own verification section with specific questions I must be able to answer after reading that file.
+This ensures I have complete context before proceeding with any task.

+### Memory Bank Reading Protocol
+**CRITICAL**: I must update the current date (00-current-date.md) and read ALL numbered files (01-06) in order before starting any task.
+Each file contains reminders to read the other files, creating a self-reinforcing system.

 ### For Updates
 - **05-activeContext.md**: Update after any significant changes or new insights